Development of place value - concepts, sample activities, assessment, and evaluation

 Centimeter cubes, square, and rod

-Have students skip count different decimal multiples:
+Have learners skip count different decimal multiples:

-Assess Unitizing of place values with expanded notation and asking the value of each digit in decimal numbers.
+Assess unitizing of place values with expanded notation and asking the value of each digit in decimal numbers.

 Use mental addition problems like: